Brandon Aubrey: College career

 Aubrey played four years of college soccer at the University of Notre Dame between 2013 and 2016, wherein 2016 Aubrey was named NSCAA Third Team All-American, NSCAA First Team All-South Region, First Team All-ACC, and NSCAA Academic All-American.
+The 2013 team won a National Championship.

 Professional career

 Toronto FC

 Aubrey was selected in the first round (21st overall) of the 2017 MLS SuperDraft by Toronto FC.
-Aubrey was loaned to the second team, Toronto FC II, in the USL for the 2017 season.
-He made his professional debut on March 25, 2017, starting for Toronto FC II against the Phoenix Rising FC.
+He was loaned to the second team, Toronto FC II, in the USL for the 2017 season.
+Aubrey made his professional debut on March 25, 2017, starting for Toronto FC II against the Phoenix Rising FC.